-Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our Compensation Committee will be Tom Knox, Gavin Moran and Brandon Knox.
+The members of our Compensation Committee are Tom Knox, Gavin Moran and Brandon Knox.
 Each such member is "independent" within the meaning of the NASDAQ Stock Market Rules.
 In addition, each member of our Compensation Committee qualifies as a "non-employee director" under Rule 16b-3 of the Exchange Act.
 Our Compensation Committee assists the board of directors in the discharge of its responsibilities relating to the compensation of the board of directors and our executive officers.
-Tom Knox will serve as Chairman of our Compensation Committee.
+Tom Knox serves as Chairman of our Compensation Committee.